tcubed/windTunnel/README.md

 <a href="https://en.wikipedia.org/wiki/Pinewood_derby">Pinewood derbies</a> are a toy car competition where wooden cars are rolled down a ramp to a finish line.
 Starting with a block of wood, competitors can modify the cars for design or performance within established rules.
 A common modification is adjusting the profile of the car, cutting off pieces of the block.
 Hence, this is a perfect "toy" application of this wind tunnel simulator.

-Years ago, competitors stated a rectangular block of wood.
+Years ago, competitors started a rectangular block of wood.
 These days, there are many starting profiles that can be used.
 We took a picture of one such  profile, and made a black-and-white map of it and saved a cropped version of the image.

 <img src="https://github.com/tcubed/windTunnel/blob/master/content/car.png" style="height:50px">